mertenvg/Depend/README.md

 ## Introduction

-Depend attempts to make it simpler and easier for developers to take advantage of IOC by automating as much of the process as possible.
+Manager attempts to make it simpler and easier for developers to take advantage of IOC by automating as much of the process as possible.

 The only coding requirement is that your dependencies are clearly defined in the constructors of the classes you are writing.
 For example;